Eclipse-Laboratories-Inc/execution/RunEclipse0310.md

 ## Configuration plugin

-The plugin configure file is `solana-accountsdb-plugin-postgres/scripts/geyser.json`, we need change some settings in it:
+The plugin configure file is `solana-accountsdb-plugin-postgres/scripts/geyser.json`, we need to change some settings in it:

 ```
 {